The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: First Results

 \subsection{Stacked ensemble}

-The ensemble density field is shown in the bottom panels of Figure \ref{fig:ensemble_simulation_grid}.
-This field was created by stacking the individual realizations in the ensemble.
-The same idea is used in image processing in the ``image stacking" technique where a sequence of images taken from the same subject are added in order to reduce the noise level (see Section \ref{signa_to_noise}).
-In our case the stacking of realizations ``averages out" random fluctuations of scales smaller than $k_{\textrm{ {cut}}}$.

-The stacked density field has some interesting properties that make it useful for applications where a smooth field is needed.
-The stacking of realizations acts like a sort of low-pass filter producing a smooth density field while at the same time retaining anisotropic features, in contrast to what we would expect if the field was smoothed with a Gaussian kernel.
-Note that in contrast to the single realizations, the ensemble density field looks remarkably similar at all redshifts.
-The only changes we can see seem to be due to scales larger than $k_{\textrm{ {cut}}}$ as smaller scales are averaged by the stacking.
-The ensemble density field can be used as a robust large-scale density field tracer which is not affected by small scale fluctuations such as haloes which tend to negatively affect structure finder techniques based on the density field.
+The stacked density field of the ensemble is shown in the bottom panels of Figure \ref{fig:ensemble_simulation_grid}.
+It has some interesting properties that make it useful for applications where a smooth field is needed.
+The stacking of realizations acts similar to a low-pass filter producing a smooth density field, while at the same time retaining anisotropic features, in contrast to what we would expect if the field was smoothed with a Gaussian kernel.
+Note that the stacked density field looks remarkably similar in the three redshifts shown.
+The ensemble density field can be used as a robust large-scale density field tracer which is not affected by small scale fluctuations such as haloes, which tend to negatively affect structure finder techniques based on the density field.
 A good illustration of this is the thin filament located at the bottom-right of the central cluster.
 In all four realizations there are significant differences in the substructures defining the filament.
 The ensemble density field, on the other hand, shows a well defined tenuous structure with practically no substructure and an almost constant density profile.
+The ensemble density field looks similar to a Lagrangian-smoothed density field see \citep[see][]{Little91, Melott93, Avila01, Suhhonenko11, Aragon10b, Aragon12a} where the primordial density field is smoothed in the linear regime and then evolved.
+Such Lagrangian-smoothed simulations contain only large-scale modes and no substructure below the smoothing scales and therefore can not be directly used to study halo populations.
+Figure \ref{fig:single_vs_ensemble_void} shows a comparison between the haloes in a single realization and the stacked ensemble in a region containing a cosmological void.
+While the single realization contains a handful of haloes inside the void, preventing any statistical analysis, the stacked ensemble has a high number density of haloes even in the most underdense regions of the void.